Skip to main content

 export const getPublicData = pikkuSessionlessFunc<void, PublicData>({

-func: async ({ database }, data, session) => {
+func: async ({ database }, _data, { session }) => {

 // session might be undefined